asier-izquierdo/craftceres/README.md

 ### Limitations

-- It doesn't currently support restarting the server with the previous functional build of PaperMC if the execution fails with exit code 4.
+- It doesn't currently support restarting the server with the previous functional build of PaperMC if the execution fails.
-- It updater doesn't currently delete or archive previous builds of PaperMC.
+- It updater doesn't currently delete previous builds of PaperMC.

 ## backer.sh